Winter warmers: 10 of the best men’s scarves

 Aquascutum Active Water Repellent Scarf (image credit: Aquascutum)

-There ‘s a feature on Paul Weller and Aquascutum on the company’s website if you want to see a mini piece and various images of the man and said scarf, which modern-day football casuals have pretty much taken on in the 21st century.
+There was a feature on Paul Weller and Aquascutum on the company’s website at one point – I’m not sure if it is still there, but do have a browse in case it is.
+It contained various images of the man and said scarf, which modern-day football casuals have pretty much taken on in the 21st century.

 The new version is the Aquascutum Active Water Repellent Scarf, a 100% Merino Wool scarf, Club Check knitted, and treated with a spray coating to give a Durable Water Repellent feature.
 A fabric woven logo pinch tag is on the reverse.

 At €127 it is the priciest thing listed here.
-But if money’s no object, so have a look.
+But if money’s no object, do have a look.
 If it is too costly, there are plenty of secondhand ones on eBay.

 Find out more at the Aquascutum website